Canadian Citizenship Test Pass Rate & Statistics (2026)

 - Weeks of preparation

-Based on self-reported data from CitizenPass users who passed the citizenship test.
+Based on self-reported data from CitizenPass users who passed the citizenship test on the first attempt.

-What is the pass rate for the Canadian citizenship test?▼
+What is the overall pass rate for the Canadian citizenship test?▼

 How many people take the Canadian citizenship test each year?▼